kmlitchen/575_Lab2/README.md

-# GEOG 575 Activity 9 Repo -
+# GEOG 575 Activity 10 Repo -
-- This repo continues unit 3 w/ a bona fide choropleth map
+- This repo continues unit 3 w/ a bona fide choropleth map and also coordinated vis
-- just one spatial file for us atm